olicreater1/Minecraft-Server-Free/README.md

 # Free Minecraft Server
-This is a program that runs on linux, i personally use oracle cloud, but anything can be used in this case.
+This is a program that runs on linux, I personally use oracle cloud, but anything can be used in this case.

 # Steps
 1. Install this file through wget or sftp